streamlit/docs/content/library/advanced-features/button-behavior-and-examples.md

 ### Stateful button

-If you want a clicked button to continue to be `True`, create a value in `st.session_state` and use the button set it to `True` in a callback.
+If you want a clicked button to continue to be `True`, create a value in `st.session_state` and use the button to set that value to `True` in a callback.

 ```python
 import streamlit as st